Fixing a major market distortion that disadvantages local renewables

 Timeline of key events

 - June 2016: CAISO releases a TAC issue paper to serve as the basis for a new, TAC-focused stakeholder initiative, the TAC Wholesale Billing Determinant initiative.
-CAISO will hold a stakeholder call to discuss the issue paper June 14; stakeholder comments about the issue paper are due June 30
+Stakeholders submitted comments to CAISO about the issue paper on June 30.

 - May 2016: CAISO announces it will open a separate TAC-focused stakeholder initiative because, “…TAC billing determinant changes will be of interest and importance to many stakeholders… who might inadvertently miss this important topic due to its reduced visibility within ESDER 2.”